Supreme Court Watch

 I did a card reading last year and felt that President Biden would get to nominate two justices to the Court by the end of his term (could very well have been wishful thinking since I don't read cards often) but I look forward to seeing what others here predict as the battle heats up.

-deetoo, Lauren and PamP reacted
+deetoo, Lauren, PamP and 9 people reacted

 ReplyQuote